lauris-printify/printify-api-symfony-lauris/README.md

 # PRINTIFY PRODUCT API

 Recreate "printify-api-lauris" with the PHP Symfony framework.
+Project runs on nginx server, php scripts are ran by php-fpm and data is stored in mysql.

 This is an API which allows to add and view products.